 Philosopher and Contemporary Art Theorist

-Bojana Kunst is a full professor at the Institute for Applied Theatre Studies / ATW – Institut für Angewandte Theaterwissenschaft, Justus-Liebig University Giessen, Germany, where she is leading an international master program Choreography and Performance.
+Bojana Kunst is a full professor at the Institute for Applied Theatre Studies / ATW – Institut für Angewandte Theaterwissenschaft, Justus-Liebig University Giessen, Germany, where she is leading the international master program Choreography and Performance.

 — Bojana Kunst / W3-Professorin / ATW – Institut für Angewandte Theaterwissenschaft, Justus-Liebig Universität in Gießen, Deutschland